jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

 In the above examples, SUM is assigned 0 only when SUM is greater than 22, and DATA is assigned whatever the value is on BUS when DATA_READY is asserted.

-Until now, we have been dealing with the inter-statement delay which helps to model an inertial delay in the behavior of the code.
-There is another kind of delay, called an intra-statement, which is used to model the transport delay using the assignment statement.
+Until now, we have dealt with the inter-statement delay, which helps model an inertial delay in the code's behavior.
+Another kind of delay, an intra-statement, is used to model the transport delay using the assignment statement.
 Here is an example of it:

 ```verilog